Vyral/timothy-shutte-recruiting/_posts/2020-08-27-q-why-did-this-realtor-join-our-team.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Today I’m joined by Realtor Dani Yegge to discuss why she got into the real estate business.</em></p>
+*Today I’m joined by Realtor Dani Yegge to discuss why she got into the real estate business.*

+Today’s guest Dani Yegge has been a Realtor for a year and a half, but I wanted to sit down with her for a conversation about what led her to a career in this industry.

+“I went to college for nursing and I decided that wasn’t the path I wanted to go,” Dani said.
+Her mom was a broker in a different market and Dani decided that she wanted to do that full-time here in Des Moines.

+Starting off in real estate isn’t the easiest thing to do anymore, but that didn’t stop Dani. “**I’ve learned that it’s a very self-rewarding job.** As much work as you put in, you’ll get out.
+I learned that the hard way,” she reflected.

 {% include pullquote.html %}

-Today’s guest Dani Yegge has been a Realtor for a year and a half, but I wanted to sit down with her for a conversation about what led her to a career in this industry and what she likes about working with the EXIT Realty Team.
-To hear why she’s loved her experience with us so far, watch our latest video.
+But she’s loved her experience with EXIT Realty so far.
+“I’ve had nothing but a great experience here with the team and brokerage as a whole.”

+As far as the spark that has given Dani her motivation over the last six months, **Dani points to “the fact that everyone motivates each other and pushes each other to get our transactions done.”**

+And that’s a reflection of our team’s culture, too.
+We have a very supportive atmosphere, we collaborate together well, and if anyone ever has a question, there’s someone there to answer it.
+“Everyone helps out from start to finish.”

+Last month, Dani attended one of our three-hour workshops and found that it was really beneficial for her to go back over the basics step-by-step.
+She also created a vision board to remind of all the things that she wants to accomplish.

+I appreciate Dani spending the time to talk about her journey into the real estate industry.
+If you have any questions about a career in real estate or what life is like on the EXIT Realty Team, don’t hesitate to reach out to us.
+We’d love to hear from you.